 Ultimately, an SO/AC is accountable to the stakeholders who decide that it is worthwhile to participate and assert their views.
 Who participates will change over time, depending upon the impact and relevance of being developed or debated.

+Track 2: Mutual Accountability RoundTable

 Mutual Accountability Roundtable The “Mutual Accountability Roundtable” noted in the CCWG Final Proposal originated from advisor Willie Currie in 2015:

 a roundtable of the Board, CEO and all supporting AC/SO chairs.
 Pick a key issue to examine.
 Each describes how their constituency addressed the issue, indicating what worked and didn’t work.
 Then a discussion to create a space for mutual accountability and a learning space for improvement.